 Avaz FreeSpeech: Build Grammatically Correct Language – by Avaz, Inc. is a new innovative educational app that helps kids learn grammar and sentence structure by choosing a single word and expanding their thoughts through a series of wh- questions that create a “visual map” of their sentence.
-The question prompts help children expand their language and create more complex, grammatically correct sentences.
+The question prompts help children to expand their language and create more complex, grammatically correct sentences.
 Users are able to arrange words in different orders to convey different messages.
 Avaz FreeSpeech is aligned with the Common Core Curriculum.
 It is targeted for children ages 6-18 who have difficulty with grammar or sentence structure or are learning English as a second language.

-While language and sentence structure is often taught in a linear fashion form left to right, the developer took a new and interesting approach to creating sentences.
+While language and sentence structure are often taught in a linear fashion from left to right, the developer took a new and interesting approach to creating sentences.
 The idea is that if a child uses a single word, the app will provide question prompts that build on that word to provide more detail-rich sentence.
 The app also predicts and adds abstract words, such as articles, that are difficult to represent with a picture.
 The app can be customized in the settings located in the lower right corner.
 The pictures can be hidden for users who are able to read.
 Access modes include tap and drag.
 The user can select from 4 different voices and change the rate of speech.
 There are 3 levels of vocabulary, inflections, and prompts.